CloudLabsAI-Azure/Cloud-Native-Application/labguide/gl-Deploy theApplication-to-Azure-Kubernetes-Service.md

     ![Selecting + Add to create a deployment.](media/E3T2S6.png "Selecting + Add to create a deployment")

-1. After a few minutes, you will see the deployment listed, and it should be in a running state.
+1. After a few minutes, you will see the deployment listed, and it should be running.

     ![Selecting + Add to create a deployment.](media/E3T2S7.png "Selecting + Add to create a deployment")